rust-lang/edition-guide/src/rust-2021/prelude.md

 not the one from the standard library.

 However, adding a _trait_ to the prelude can break existing code in a subtle way.
-A call to `x.try_into()` using a `MyTryInto` trait might become ambiguous and fail to compile if `std`'s `TryInto` is also imported, since it provides a method with the same name.
+For example, a call to `x.try_into()` which comes from a `MyTryInto` trait might fail to compile if `std`'s `TryInto` is also imported, because the call to `try_into` is now ambiguous and could come from either trait.
 This is the reason we haven't added `TryInto` to the prelude yet, since there is a lot of code that would break this way.

 As a solution, Rust 2021 will use a new prelude.
 It's identical to the current one, except for three new additions: